Definition: special talent; art

 Tony O'Reilly has exploited an enviable knack of targeting the right geographical zones with an uncanny anticipation of future trends.""
 While Denis O'Brien is often newsworthy the Sunday Independent has paid particular attention to him when his business activities conflicted with Independent News Media.

-More Vocab Words::: progeny - children; offspring; descendants
+More Vocab Words::: indict - charge; N. indictment

 ::: tactile - pertaining to the organs or sense of touch